ChristianKaltenecker/Distance-Based_Data/README.md

 As we can see, CART, MR, and RF outperform the other machine-learning technique.
 However, RF has slightly lower error rates than CART and MR, as can be seen on the diagonal.
 Besides, we also see that the accuracy of the machine-learning technique strongly depends on the learning set.

+## 3 Raw Data

+The raw data for the subject systems can be accessed in the directory *Results*, which has two subdirectories, *RawData_Summary* and *RawData*.
+In the directory *RawData_Summary*, we have summarized our results in different csv-files and provide the feature models (a.k.a. variability models), whereas the results of all 100 runs of all subject systems are stored in the directory *RawData*.